deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 Adjust the Smart sensitivity.
 The lower the value, the higher the sensitivity.<br>
 The sensitivity will be affected by the tip type, the PID response, the working temperature and the soldering target.<br>
 Lower the value until it triggers randomly without soldering anything, then increase slightly until you don't get any false triggering.<br>
-If your soldering station is really well tuned, you might be able to lower it to 3...4.<br> This option is only enabled when Smart is active.<br>
+If your soldering station is really well tuned, you might be able to lower it to 3...4.<br>
+A wrong value here might keep the station working forever, so be careful!<br>
+This option is only enabled when Smart is active.<br>
   - **Power**<br>
 The maximum power which will be delivered to the tip.<br>